sktbrd/keepkey-docs/docs/tutorial-basics/get-started.md

-# Introducing the new KeepKey Client
+# Introducing the new KeepKey Desktop

 Follow the guide below to get started using your KeepKey.